Sustainable Development Goals: Principles

 The SDGs are universal, time-bound, and legally non-binding policy objectives agreed upon by governments.
 They come close to prescriptive international norms but are generally more specific, and they can be highly ambitious.
 The overarching UN program "2030 Agenda" presented the SDGs in 2015 as a "supremely ambitious and transformative vision" that should be accompanied by "bold and transformative steps" with "scale and ambition".

 The SDGs apply to all countries of the world, not just developing countries like the Millennium Development Goals (MDGs) did (from the year 2000 to 2015).
 They target all three dimensions of sustainability and sustainable development, namely the environmental, economic and social dimension.
 Another aspect that makes the SDGs different to the MDGs is that the development and negotiations of the SDGs were not "top down" by civil servants but were relatively open and transparent, aiming to include "bottom up" participation.

 The SDGs are emphasizing inclusiveness in the national context and also in global governance.
 For the national context this means a focus on marginalised groups that are affected by exclusion and inequalities.
 For the global context, inclusiveness means a special emphasis on the least developed countries.

 At the heart of the SDGs lies the pledge of the United Nations Member States to Leave No One Behind (abbreviated as LNOB).
 In other words: to reach the people and countries who are furthest behind first.
 The LNOB concept is a politically and technically challenging approach that is ambiguous and open to interpretation.
 A study from 2024 investigated 77 voluntary national reviews and found that people with disabilities are most often identified as furthest behind (>70%), followed by women and girls (>60%), youth (ca. 50%), elderly (45%), children (>40%), and refugees and migrants (ca. 30%).

+Abbreviations

+A full list of UN abbreviations is available.
+A few of the most relevant to SDGs are: